“Welcome to Hollywood! What’s your dream? Everybody’s got a dream!”

 A friend who may not be your friend at all?

-Those we see as our closest supporters may actually be our nearest detractors.
+Those we see as our closest supporters may actually be our nearest and most detractors.

 When I produced in the television and film business, our team would at times quote the opening and closing lines from the movie, Pretty Woman, starring Richard Gere and Julia Roberts.